justvanrossum/fontgoggles/docsSource/index.md

 speed — it’s quite impressive how fast it handles multiple fonts or variable fonts.”_

+Ben Mitchell: _“I especially like the ability to scale text within the samples and adjust the baseline, wish other apps were this intuitive.”_

 Petr van Blokland: _“FontGoggles works really well.
 Truly live feature source code debugging for many masters simultaneously.
 Awesome.”_

+Paul van der Laan (Bold Monday): _“Really impressive!
+Love the uncluttered interface.
+Support for UFO files is fantastic.
+Being able to instantly preview a variable font by dropping a designspace file is a BIG help.”_

 Arthur Reinders Folmer (Typearture): _“These goggles need no prescription!
 FontGoggles shows and compares complex color and variable fonts fast and